balenaltd/handbook/Sales.md

 1. Search for the user using their username
 1. Click the row associated with the user
 1. Update:
-    * Billing Account Code (same as Recurly Account Code)
+    * Billing Account Code (same as Recurly Account Code) only for the individual responsible for billing
     * Billing plan
     * Privilege (Note: you have to click “add” for the support entitlement to be added)
 1. “Save Changes”